Nurehugu/phpstorm-color-theme/README.md

 3. Restart PhpStorm

-4. Go to `Preferences | Editor | Colors & Fonts` and select One Dark Atom.
+4. Go to `Preferences | Editor | Colors & Fonts` and select One Dark Atom